signl4/docs/integrations/microsoft-sentinel/microsoft-sentinel.md

 ## Setup step 1 - Creating a service principal for SIGNL4 in Azure

 SIGNL4 uses a service principal in Azure ("App registration") when making calls to the Azure APIs.
 In addition, this principal is added to a custom user role which tailors access permissions to a minimum of required resources.
-And the best ist that you don't need to create all these things manually.
-Instead you can use a PowerShell script to have this done in a few moments.
+And the best is that you don't need to create all these things manually.
+Instead, you can use a PowerShell script to have this done in a few moments.

 ### Creating service principal and user role